Understanding HEDIS: A Comprehensive Guide to Healthcare Quality Measurement

 2. Accountability and Transparency

-Through public reporting of HEDIS results, health plans and providers are not just held accountable, but they also foster trust and transparency in the healthcare system.
-This transparency builds trust in the healthcare system and empowers consumers to make informed decisions based on quality of care.
+Through public reporting of HEDIS results, health plans and providers are not only held accountable but also foster trust and transparency in the healthcare system.
+This transparency builds trust and empowers consumers to make informed decisions based on quality of care.

 3. Enhanced Decision-Making